Suche in diesem Bereich

 For the JSON interface there is a technical documentation according to OpenAPI 2.0 standard.
 For further use of the OpenAPI documentation it is available in the InterNetX Github Repository.

 A connection test is performed via the route GET /hello.
-The route does not perform an operation and is only used for the connection test.
+The route does not perform an operation and is only used for testing the connection and authentication credentials.

 The AutoDNS JSON API provides authentication via a SessionID and BasicAuth.